 The purpose of an office security audit is to ensure that a facility is adequately protected against potential threats and that security measures are effective and appropriate.
 A good office security audit will also ensure all security equipment in place is properly running in case of a breach or emergency.
 You don’t want to wait for an incident to happen before knowing that some of your protocols and devices in place are not working.

+A typical business should perform a thorough physical security audit at least once per year.
 By regularly conducting assessments, facilities can identify any gaps in their security measures and take steps to address and improve them.
 This can help reduce the risk of security breaches and maintain a safe and secure environment for employees and assets.

 Find out if your office security plan is effective